Ask Americans to rank the world's most influential evangelicals and the Rev. Billy Graham will lead the list.

 Establishment pundits agree that armies of "evangelical" voters have returned an "evangelical" president to the White House to pursue an "evangelical" agenda -- whatever that means.

-Long ago, Graham stressed that this term most be understood in doctrinal terms, if it is to be understood at all.
+Long ago, Graham stressed that this term must be understood in doctrinal terms, if it is to be understood at all.
 He finally defined an "evangelical" as someone who believes all the doctrines in the ancient Nicene Creed.
 Graham stressed the centrality of the resurrection and the belief that salvation is through Jesus, alone.

 "I think there are evangelicals in the Roman Catholic Church, and the Eastern Orthodox churches," he said.